Is a Plant-Based Whole Food Diet Vegetarian or Vegan or What?

 WFPB and animal products 🙁

-Unfortunately superfoods don’t come cheap at the local supermarket (if you can even find them).
-You can get much better prices if you shop for some of your pantry items such as sea veggies, nuts and and hemp seeds online.
-There are several great organic WFPB brands listed on Amazon or Thrive Market.
+Unfortunately, superfoods don’t come cheap at the local supermarket (if you can even find them).
+You can get much better prices if you shop for some of your pantry items such as sea veggies, nuts, and hemp seeds online.

 For those of you who wanna be WFPB with small amounts of meat and animal products – you can achieve a ketogenic version by adding small amounts of animal products to our plethora of tasty, ultra-healthy vegan ketogenic recipes.